Kennedys trainee recruitment

 Continue reading

-Despite the Kennedys Toolkit of legal tech, an internal Ideas Lab and various awards for use of technology in its business, it seems that the tech leaves something to be desired.
-Trainees say the case management system is “not fit for purpose” and “adoption [of legal tech] by different teams varies”, meaning that the less tech-savy supervisors “might ask you to do menial tasks like sorting their diary”.
+Trainees say some of the legal tech is “slow and outdated” adding that, “the lack of legal support staff means that trainees and junior associates spend a lot of time battling technology rather than doing more productive legal work”.
+The case management system is also said to be “not fit for purpose” and “adoption [of legal tech] by different teams varies”, meaning that the less tech-savy supervisors “might ask you to do menial tasks like sorting their diary”.
 Here’s one candid critique: “The tech leaves a bit to be desired in terms of reliability and some juniors don’t get phones, so you are expected to be using your own phone to be contactable when out and about at court etc.”

-However, the firm did bolster its technology and innovation credentials several years back with the launch of its own technology and services business, Kennedys IQ, which brings together six tools which automate or manage day-to-day claims processes.
+However, the firm has bolstered its technology and innovation credentials with the implementation of its own technology and services business, Kennedys IQ, which brings together six tools which automate or manage day-to-day claims processes.
 It operates as a separate business arm for the firm, meaning it is open to external investment to rapidly scale across the globe.

-Kennedys appears to be making efforts to push for greener practices in the offices, including limiting waste, teaching about environmental impact through seminars and supporting a global environmental charity.
+Kennedys appears to be making efforts to push for greener practices in the offices, including limiting waste, teaching about environmental impact through seminars and supporting a global environmental charity — as well as designing its new office in Birmingham to be environmentally friendly using recyclable materials and lots of plants as decor!

 Insider Scorecard